 Border Petroleum Corp. ("Border" or the "Corporation") is engaged in the exploration for, development of and production of oil and natural gas in Western Canada and Montana.
 Border Petroleum Corp. is a publicly traded company, incorporated and domiciled in Canada.
 The address of business of the Corporation is Suite 2000, 840 - 7 Avenue SW, Calgary, Alberta, Canada, T2P 3G2.
-These condensed interim consolidated financial statements were approved and authorized for issuance by the Board of Directors on November 21, 2011.
+These consolidated financial statements were approved and authorized for issuance by the Board of Directors on July 10, 2012.